Alley Oop: Original publications

 The following table is a list of storylines featured in the Sunday comic strips.
 The ending of a storyline frequently overlapped with the beginning of the next, and actual story titles were provided only on a few occasions (e.g., "Alley Oop at Crummystone Manor" or "The Perpetual Motion Machine").
 The dates and story descriptions given here are, therefore, not official or definitive delineations but may serve as a rough index to the history of the strip.
-Most of the Sunday strips from November 1996 onward are available on gocomics.com.
+Most of the Sunday strips from November 1996 onward are available on gocomics.com behind a paywall.

 The Sunday strips' continuity ran separately from the daily strips until 2006 (with two exceptions, as noted in the list).
 In the first few years following the time machine's introduction, Hamlin shifted the setting of the Sunday strip, sometimes abruptly, to match that of the daily storyline, but the Sunday and daily strips were entirely different stories, told in parallel, and they did not overlap.
 For example, when Oop was first brought to the 20th century, the Sunday storyline showed him doing little more than figuring out modern clothing and calmly running a few errands, whereas the daily strip had him roving all around the countryside in cars, trains, and planes, wreaking havoc and making headlines as the "Phantom Ape".
 If the same events did occur in both continuities, they were always told differently: before the first time-machine story, for example, Alley Oop acquired the Moovian royal jewels; however, in the Sunday strip, Guz voluntarily installed Alley as king (so he could take a vacation), while in the daily strip Alley took the throne by force (as revenge for Guz stealing and eating Dinny's egg).

 After 1961, the Sunday strips featured no time travel but were set exclusively in Moo.
 It is possible that, from 1961 onward, the Sunday stories were meant to have taken place prior to Alley having met the time-machine crew because, in these strips, Alley was shown to be unaware of concepts he had already encountered in the time-travel storylines, such as shoes, or snow, or even the wheel.

 Starting in January 2006, through the Benders' retirement in mid-2019, Sunday strips were not new stories but reprinted panels from the previous week's daily strips.

 Since late 2019, the artistic team has made the Sunday strips "Little Oop", portraying a young Alley Oop.
 Little Oop was first set in a land of Moo that is anachronistic in a way similar to the Flintstones' "modern stone age", but he met a time-traveling child named Penelope who brought him to the modern era (on March 1, 2020).